MalteT/console-hero/README.md

 SUBCOMMANDS:
-    help       Prints this message or the help of the given subcommand(s) item       Find the first item matching the given regex monster    Find the first monster matching the given regex move       Find the first move matching the given regex roll       Roll a die using a d20 expression
+    help       Prints this message or the help of the given subcommand(s) item       Find the first item matching the given regex list       List all items of the given category matching the optional REGEX monster    Find the first monster matching the given regex move       Find the first move matching the given regex roll       Roll a die using a d20 expression